Vice President and Executive Director of Audubon South Carolina

-Along with Jen Tyrell (see below), Matt’s our expert in bird biology.
+Matt is an expert in bird biology.
 He manages many of our key projects, from remapping South Carolina’s Important Bird Areas to avian research.
-Matt, whose BS and Masters are from Clemson, also helps build bird-friendly communities, teaches bird-friendly forestry, and leads bird walks around the state.
+Matt, who has both a B.S. and master's degree from Clemson, also helps build bird-friendly communities, teach bird-friendly forestry, and lead bird walks around the state.

-Nolan’s enthusiasm, plus a BS in biology and environmental studies from Cornell College in Iowa, make him the perfect choice to rally volunteers to protect coastal birds and speak out on coastal issues.
-He successfully kicked us off on social media too, and he’s still our in-house photographer and videographer.
+Nolan’s enthusiasm, paired with a B.S. in biology and environmental studies from Cornell College in Iowa, make him the perfect choice to rally volunteers to protect coastal birds and speak out on coastal issues.
+He is also our in-house photographer and videographer.

 Jennifer McCarthey Tyrrell

-Jen, along with Matt Johnson (see above), is our expert on bird biology.
-With a BS from Coastal Carolina and a Masters from the College of Charleston, Jen has worked with Wild Birds Unlimited and the Center for Birds of Prey, and she still teaches at the College.
-Jen spreads the word about bird-friendly communities, and also manages bird banding and Painted Bunting research.
+Jen is a Master Bird Bander and an expert in bird biology, with a B.S. from Coastal Carolina and a Master's degree from the College of Charleston.
+Before joining Audubon, Jen worked with Wild Birds Unlimited and the Center for Birds of Prey.
+Today, Jen spreads the word about bird-friendly communities and the benefits of native plants, and also manages bird banding and Painted Bunting research.

-Paul's spent his career running or helping to run Silver Bluff, our 3,250-acre demonstration site for bird-friendly forestry.
-With a bachelors from University of Tennessee in wildlife and fisheries, he loves any work that keeps him outdoors, from avian research to mentoring novice birders.
+Paul has spent his career running or helping to run Silver Bluff, our 3,400-acre sanctuary and demonstration site for bird-friendly forestry.
+With a bachelor's degree in wildlife and fisheries from University of Tennessee, he loves any work that keeps him outdoors, from avian research to mentoring novice birders.

 Responsible for land management at Silver Bluff, Brandon’s also on fire to teach landowners bird-friendly forestry.
 Armed with a degree in forest management from Clemson, Brandon helped Audubon South Carolina develop this novel concept.
 His dream is to spread the word among landowners and land managers, and eventually get bird-friendly techniques included in forestry curricula throughout the Southeast.